 - SLI (Supplemental Liability Insurance);

-- ALI (Additional Liability Insurance); and
+- ALI (Additional Liability Insurance); or

 At the time of writing, I have not found any insurer in Australia that offers this type of personal insurance and your travel insurance (if any; you really should have it for medical cover, but that’s a different story) explicitly denies coverage of operating a motorised vehicle.
 I’ve also tried sourcing this insurance inside the USA but after much searching and calls, no insurer will cover a non-resident.
 So, the only way a traveller can get this insurance is from the rental car agency.
 If you know otherwise, I’d love to hear from you; comment below.